Boxi-Lin/socal-home-price-predictor/README.md

 To run the backend server locally, you'll need:

 - Python 3 installed
-- The following Python packages:
+- The following Python packages on your IDE:
   ```bash
   pip install flask flask-cors numpy scikit-learn